wmconnolly/100-days-of-code/log.md

 **Today's Progress:** After two days of solving unexpected, nested issues; I have my RPi running Ubuntu Server 19.10 running VMs via KVM, Qemu, and a Ubuntu iso installed by virt-installer.
 Now watch multipass releases a fix for `qemu` tomorrow ^.^

 **Thoughts:**

+---
+## Day 63, December 4, 2019

+**Today's Progress:** Installed a fan for the Raspberry Pi, and put the unit in a case.
+The case isn't great - the board doesn't line up perfectly with the port holes; the SD card is a bit tight.
+It's booting, and running fine though.

+Finished reading Chatper 2 material for CKA training

+**Thoughts:**